Glamour is the best word, to sum up, the jet engine which spawned the jet set.

 New racy uniforms for flight attendants abounded.

-Possibly the most bizarre was that of US airline Braniff which created a special Perspex dome for the flight attendant to wear so that her hairstyle would not get blown around as she walks across the tarmac to the aircraft.
+Possibly the most bizarre was that of US airline Braniff which created a special Perspex dome for the flight attendant to wear so that her hairstyle would not get blown around as she walked across the tarmac to the aircraft.